 Most systems let you override or manually open the tailgate in emergencies—always check your car’s manual.

-What is the difference between an electric motor and an actuator?
+What is the distinction between an electrical motor and an actuator?

-A motor spins or moves, but an actuator uses that motion in a controlled way to do a specific job.
+A motor spins or relocates, yet an actuator utilizes that activity in a controlled way to do a certain work.

 What are the benefits of an electric tailgate?